 reinforcement when deciphering the contents of a complicated image

-via an excellent collection of tools.
+via a collection of tools.
 These tools can also

 The W3C HTML5 Image

 attribute to link extended descriptions with images in